novicap/api-docs/source/index.html.md

 We use API keys to authenticate.
 You can generate a new API key by logging into your partner account at [novicap.com](https://www.novicap.com)

 The API key should be included in all requests to the server as an HTTP request parameter named `api_key`.

+# Permissions

+We really take care about data protection, so we use individual permissions for every endpoint.

+To be able to use an endpoint, you must have access to it.
+Normally we provide you with the permissions you need, but if you get an error trying to access to a specific endpoint, please, don't hesitate to contact api@novicap.com.